For information on the ST&R's forced labor & supply chain visibility services, click here.

 Worldwide Actions to Prevent Forced Labor

-Below, find actions taken worldwide to limit forced labor in the Xinjiang region.
+Below, find actions taken worldwide to limit forced labor.
 This list is not exhaustive.